markjprice/cs14net10/docs/ch01-dotnet-history.md

 **ASP.NET Web Forms** and **Windows Communication Foundation (WCF)** are old web application and service technologies that fewer developers are choosing to use for new development projects today, so they have also been removed from modern .NET.
 Instead, developers prefer to use **ASP.NET MVC**, **ASP.NET Web API**, **SignalR**, and **gRPC**.
 These technologies have been refactored and combined into a platform that runs on modern .NET, named **ASP.NET Core**.

-You'll learn about the web development technologies in *Chapter 12, Introducing Web Development Using ASP.NET Core*, *Chapter 13, Building Websites Using ASP.NET Core Razor Pages*, *Chapter 14, Building Websites Using the Model-View-Controller Pattern*, *Chapter 15, Building and Consuming Web Services*, and *Chapter 16, Building User Interfaces Using Blazor*.

 > **More Information**: Some .NET Framework developers are upset that ASP.NET Web Forms, WCF, and Windows Workflow (WF) are missing from modern .NET and would like Microsoft to change their minds.
 There are open-source projects to enable WCF and WF to migrate to modern .NET.
 You can read more at the following link: https://devblogs.microsoft.com/dotnet/supporting-the-community-with-wf-and-wcf-oss-projects/. **CoreWCF** version 1.0 was released in April 2022: https://devblogs.microsoft.com/dotnet/corewcf-v1-released/.
 There is an open-source project for Blazor Web Forms components at the following link: https://github.com/FritzAndFriends/BlazorWebFormsComponents.

 ## Database development

 **Entity Framework (EF) 6** is an object-relational mapping technology that is designed to work with data that is stored in relational databases such as Oracle and SQL Server.
 It has gained baggage over the years, so the cross-platform API has been slimmed down, has been given support for non-relational databases like Azure Cosmos DB, and has been renamed **Entity Framework Core**.
-You will learn about it in *Chapter 10, Working with Data Using Entity Framework Core*.

 If you have existing apps that use the old EF, then version 6.3 is supported on .NET Core 3.0 or later.